SaveTubaTeam/curriculumToFirebase/README.md

 > Only users in the @lehigh.edu organization can access the API

 ## 2. JSONToFirebase
 Firebase Auth w/ popup signin.
-Posts exported curriculum JSON with image metadata to Firebase Firestore.
+Posts curriculum JSON with image metadata into Firebase Firestore. :octocat:

+> [!IMPORTANT]
-1. **postDataSoft()** only overwrites curriculum content, leaving other metadata intact
+> 1. **postDataSoft()** overwrites curriculum content whilst leaving other metadata intact
-2. **postDataHard()** wipes and resets all data in the given Grade.
+> 2. **postDataHard()** wipes and resets all data in the given Grade.
 Use with caution!